thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 └────────────────────────────────────────────────────────────────────────┘
 ```

 React builds a **hierarchy of components** and then inserts them into the DOM.
-Whenever a component's state changes, React will re-build the hierarchy and update the DOM as needed.
+Whenever a component's state changes, React will re-build the component hierarchy and update the DOM hierarchy as needed.
 Conceptually, it's like hitting the browser's refresh button on just the DOM elements that are out of date.

 For example, imagine the following component hierarchy...